Workplace, Tips & Tricks, Family, Parents, Teachers, Mental Fitness 4 minute read

 • Explain why the compliment is valuable

-By linking the compliment to a specific feeling, insecurity or challenge you’ve experienced, you’re showing that you’re properly listening and appreciating their words.
+If you're ready to take a step past a simple thanks, linking the compliment to a specific feeling, insecurity or challenge you’ve experienced can really show the giver that you’re properly listening and appreciating their words.

 “I appreciate you saying that, because I wasn’t sure if that aspect of my talk would make sense.
 So, thank you!”